e271828e/Flight.jl/docs/notes/design/framework_spec.md

   among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.

-#### `output_types(::C)`
+#### `output_types(::C, ::Type{T})` — continuous; `output_types(::C)` — discrete

-- **`output_types(::C)`**: a concrete `NamedTuple` of *nominal* types, both tiers — same species as `input_types`.
-(An earlier design gave this method a `::Type{T}` signature, making the declaration a function of the sweep scalar; it was abandoned — rows 33 and 79.)
-Cell types per activation are derived by the framework's **leaf walk** over the declared type ([§12.1](#121-three-strata)): on continuous producers, `Float64` leaves — including type parameters, `RQuat{Float64}` → `RQuat{Dual}` — follow the activation scalar;
+- **`output_types`**: the public port contract, declared **by type** — same species as `input_types`, and the one contract whose signature carries the activation scalar.
+On **continuous producers the two-argument form is mandated**: `output_types(::Engine, ::Type{T}) where {T <: Real} = (M_shaft = T, P = T, ω = T)`.
+On **discrete producers the plain form is mandated**, and it *is* the wholesale pinning of the discrete exemption ([§7.2](#72-numeric-genericity-eltype)) — now spelled in the signature as well as enforced by tier: class is read off declaration shape ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)), the class fixes the form the declaration must take, and `TierSignatureMismatch` names a producer whose form and tier disagree in either direction.
+Semantics are **literal**: the cell types at an activation are the declaration *evaluated* at that activation's `T` — nothing walked, nothing inferred — so participation is authored **per leaf** and legible on the page:
+  - **`T`, alone or as a type parameter** (`SVector{3, T}`, `RQuat{T}`, `MyStruct{T}`) — the leaf **participates**: its cell carries the activation scalar.
+Value parameters are structure rather than number and never take it (`Ranged{T, -1, 1}`; the bounds are not scalars to re-type).
+  - **`Float64`** — the leaf is **deliberately pinned**, and the pin is
+    schema-visible: whole-leaf freezing, declared and conformance-checked, which is [§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)'s recorded freeze door delivered (declare `Float64` and strip with
+    `ForwardDiff.value` inside the stage — the stop-gradient stated in the contract instead of buried mid-expression).
-  `Int`/`Bool`/enum leaves pin; reference-typed fields pin (a [§4.4](#44-function-valued-signals-environment-access) bulk-data handle's grid is frozen build-time data, never activation-dependent).
-Only `Real` *type* parameters follow the scalar: value parameters pin, being structure rather than number (`Ranged{Float64, -1, 1}` walks to `Ranged{Dual, -1, 1}`; the bounds are not scalars to re-type).
-The companion obligation is **constructibility at the walked type** — a walked type must be buildable at the activation scalar — and the `Dual` probe enforces it by
+  - **`Int`/`Bool`/enum leaves and reference-typed fields** pin as they always did (a [§4.4](#44-function-valued-signals-environment-access) bulk-data handle's grid is frozen build-time data, never activation-dependent).

+  The companion obligation is **constructibility at `T`** — a declared type must be buildable at the activation scalar — and the `Dual` probe enforces it by
   construction: it builds real values, so a type whose constructor cannot accept them detonates at the probe with its own name in the message.
-On discrete producers the walk pins wholesale — the discrete exemption ([§7.2](#72-numeric-genericity-eltype)), now enforced by the typing rule rather than spelled in a signature (tier is known from declaration shape, [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)).
-During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with `z` held" means.
-What makes under-the-hood substitution safe — the standing objection being that it cannot distinguish honest `Float64`s from eltype `Float64`s (row 33) — is the **embedding guarantee** ([§12.5](#125-the-always-on-conformance-check)): a `Float64` observed at a parametrized leaf under a non-nominal activation implies no `Dual` entered its computation (promotion is airtight; there is no lossy cast), so its true derivative along every seeded direction is zero and embedding it as a zero-partial constant is exact.
-The honest/eltype distinction no longer needs declaring because both cases get correct treatment automatically.
-Author-side payoffs: no `where {T}` ceremony, no per-leaf placement decisions, the forgotten-`T` bug class gone, and piecewise branches returning literal constants (`flow > 0 ? f(x) : 0.0`) legal as written — zero partials is the derivative of a locally-constant branch.
-Differentiation participation is selected per invocation by seeding ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)), never by typing.
+  During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with `z` held" means (the frozen cell is not an AD limitation on the signal path; it is the true zero of an instantaneous dependence the hybrid semantics never had — `frozen_discrete_walkthrough.md`).
+What makes mixing safe — the standing objection being that under-the-hood substitution cannot distinguish honest `Float64`s from eltype `Float64`s (row 33) — is the **embedding guarantee** ([§12.5](#125-the-always-on-conformance-check)), now keyed on **declared-`T` leaves**: a `Float64` observed at a declared-`T` leaf under a non-nominal activation implies no `Dual` entered its computation (promotion is airtight; there is no lossy cast), so its true derivative along every seeded direction is zero and embedding it as a zero-partial constant is exact.
+Piecewise branches returning literal constants (`flow > 0 ? f(x) : 0.0`) are legal as written — zero partials is the derivative of a locally-constant branch — and which *invocation* carries partials is still chosen by seeding ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)), never by typing: the declaration says which leaves *can* carry them, the seed which directions do.

+  **The forgotten-`T` account, stated openly.** The whole-signature variant — a continuous producer declared as though it were discrete, the nastiest member of the class while the plain form was itself the tier marker — is extinct by
+  construction: the tier mandate catches it in Stratum A, before any user code runs.
+What remains is per-leaf: an author writes `Float64` at a leaf that really participates.
+That bug **lurks, but is never silent** — no lossy `Dual → Float64` cast exists, so the first `Dual` activation of that component fails at build, and the message carries the didactic hint ("if `F` participates in differentiation, declare it `T`"), an observed `Dual` at a declared-pinned leaf having exactly one honest cause.
+The lurk is contained by policy rather than machinery: **the test suite builds a `Dual` activation of every component** ([§12.4](#124-activations-executable-sets-laziness-caching)'s exhaustive set — an activation is a Stratum-C re-run, cheap enough to make this unremarkable in CI).
+  What the form buys in exchange is **reader honesty**: participation is read off the declaration instead of reconstructed from a framework rule carried in the reader's head, and a genuinely frozen leaf can say so.
+(History: this signature was the original design, abandoned in favor of a plain nominal declaration plus a framework leaf walk — rows 33 and 79 — and revived by row 166, whose grounds are recorded there: reader-honesty revalued, and two of row 79's three grounds dissolved independently in the meantime — class-by-declaration-shape ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)) removed the tier-marker trap, and [§12.5](#125-the-always-on-conformance-check)'s embed-accept removed the constant-branch detonation that made the `T`-form look fragile.)

-  The stores walk by the same rule: the type derived from `init_x` is walked like a continuous producer's — real leaves and `Real` type parameters follow the activation scalar — while `init_m` and `init_z` pin wholesale, mirroring the discrete-producer rule.
+  **The stores keep their walk**; only the output side is evaluated.
+The type derived from `init_x` is walked exactly as a continuous producer's cells once were — real leaves and `Real` type parameters follow the activation scalar — while `init_m` and `init_z` pin wholesale, mirroring the discrete-producer rule.
+The asymmetry is the register criterion stated above under the by-value declarations, not an inconsistency: `init_*` declare *by value*, and [§7.1](#71-continuous-state-structured-immutable-flat-backing) admits no pinned state leaf for a `T` to record a choice about.
 Declared `Float64` initial values embed as zero-partial constants under non-nominal activations, which is [§14.3](#143-resolution-flatten-validate-compile-once)'s rule for `Float64` condition leaves applied to the defaults those conditions overlay.
   `init_x`'s walk presupposes [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s closed leaf vocabulary (scalars and
   `SArray`s at the common eltype), so Stratum A checks it ([§12.1](#121-three-strata)) and reports a failure in the didactic register: "`init_x` field `gear_count::Int` is not